CouchCMS/Documentation/src/contents/miscellaneous/shortcodes.md

 [hello]What's up?[/hello]
 ```

-Any enclosed content is made available by Couch to the handler function through the second parameter it passes to it (named _$content_ in examples above).<br/>
+Any enclosed content is made available by Couch to the handler function through the second parameter it passes to it (named _$content_ in examples above).
 The handler function could then act on the passed content, modify it in any way and then return it back.
 Thus the enclosed content can be made to change the output of the shortcode.
 The complete block of the shortcode that finally gets replaced extends from its opening tag to the closing tag.

 As examples of shortcodes that act on enclosed content, take at look at the following shortcodes that mimic BBcode: